Wear: Erosive wear

 where $k$ is a constant, $v$ is velocity, and $n$ is a velocity exponent. $n$ is typically between 2 - 2.5 for metals and 2.5 - 3 for ceramics.

 Corrosion and oxidation wear

 Corrosion and oxidation wear occurs both in lubricated and dry contacts.
 The fundamental cause are chemical reactions between the worn material and the corroding medium.
 Wear caused by a synergistic action of tribological stresses and corrosion is also called tribocorrosion.

+Sliding wear

+Under sliding friction conditions, the wear behaviour of metallic materials is strongly influenced by surface strain hardening, formation of tribolayers, oxidation processes and the morphology of wear debris particles.
+Austenitic manganese steels and graphitized cast irons may exhibit different wear mechanisms depending on contact conditions, graphite distribution and the stability of mechanically mixed surface layers.

 Impact Wear

 Impact wear is caused by contact between two bodies.
 Unlike erosive wear, impact wear always occurs at the same, well-defined place.
 If the impact is repeated, then usually with constant kinetic energy at the moment of impact.
 The frequency of impacts can vary.
 Wear can occur on both bodies, but usually, one body has significantly higher hardness and toughness and its wear is neglected.

 Other Types of Wear

 Other, less common types of wear are cavitation and diffusive wear.